syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/Conversions/PowerPoint-To-PDF/NET/Fallback_Fonts_in_PPTXtoPDF_Conversion.md

 ---
 title: Fallback fonts in PowerPoint to PDF conversion| Syncfusion
-description: This section illustrates the use of fallback fonts in PowerPoint presentation to PDF conversion using the .NET PowerPoint Framework.
+description: Learn about how to specify fallback fonts during PowerPoint to PDF conversion using the .NET PowerPoint (Presentation) library.
 platform: document-processing
 control: PowerPoint
 documentation: UG